sulu/sulu-docs/cookbook/system-collections.rst

     }

-To use this new Collection you can use the `sulu_media.system_collections.manager` (`Sulu\Component\Media\SystemCollections\SystemCollectionManagerInterface`) service which will by first access create the new collection in your database.
+To use this new Collection you can use the `sulu_media.system_collections.manager` (`Sulu\Component\Media\SystemCollections\SystemCollectionManagerInterface`) service.
+The service will create the new collection on the first access of the collection.

 .. code-block:: php